paulorjmx/vala-example/README.md

-# vala-example
+# Vala examples
-That repository assembles some examples using Vala "programming language".
+That repository assembles some examples using Vala "programming language" to show, in a clearer way, uses of the some features that provides it.